SD2E/api-user-guide/docs/create_application_03.md

     cleanup
 ```

-The `output_dir` and `fastq` variables are the two runtime variables used in this
+The `fastq` variables is the only runtime variable used in this
 app (provided by the user through Agave).
-They are defined here for testing
+It is explicitly defined here for testing
 purposes, but will be removed for the purposes of the wrapper script.
 Similarly,
 the `example_mount` directory is also mounted to the container only for purposes
 of testing, but will not be mounted in production.